constructor21/peal_web_v2/README.md

 When you click the create campaign button delete all media aside from the last one uploaded to handle prev refreshes?
   Or make an undo button??

+Add a cancel subscription botton in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months